The course consisted of six half day ‘face-to-face’ online sessions on 21, 23, 28, 30 September and 5 and 7 October 2021.

-The course is designed for junior researchers, practitioners, planners, entrepreneurs and anyone interested in climate services.
-All are welcome to join our YouTube and Facebook livestreams on the World Energy & Meteorology Council platforms.
+The course was designed for junior researchers, practitioners, planners, entrepreneurs and anyone interested in climate services.

 Summer School hashtag #MasterClimateServices

 Weather and climate affect every aspect of our daily lives, business and financial operations.
 In light of global climate change and increasing unpredictability of seasonal climate patterns and extreme weather events, there is an ever-growing need for more accessible, accurate and reliable information to support a wide range of decision-making processes.
 This has been the focus of the EU H2020 SECLI-FIRM Project organising this Summer School.